Learning Project Manager (freelance)

 Outside Walk the Plank I run AKarts, a participatory artists project which has enabled me to showcase work at the V & A, Tate Britain, the Royal Academy and Hyde Park.
 So, working for Walk the Plank seemed the perfect fit, especially given my background in outdoor arts education.
 I also lecture at London South Bank University on the BA Arts & Festivals Management and MA Creative Industries.

-Applying this knowledge to Walk the Plank is the perfect forum to share my learning with others.
+Applying this knowledge to Walk the Plank as their Learning Director for over five years, and now in a freelance capacity, is the perfect forum to share my learning with others.

 Without a doubt it has to be participatory arts and socially engaged practice – working across audio visual, visual arts and performance, as well as audience engagement through participation.